HL7/VhDir/pages/_includes/terminology.md

 This page lists all the ValueSets, CodeSystems, and ConceptMaps defined as part of the Validated Healthcare Directory implementation Guide.
 For more information on using codes in resources, see the [guidance section](guidance.html#using-codes-in-vhdir-profiles) as well as in the [FHIR specification](http://hl7.org/fhir/STU3/terminologies.html).

+All code systems and value sets in the guide are proposed and undergoing review and harmonization.

 #### Value Sets

+{% include list-simple-valuesets.xhtml %}

+<p/><p/>

-These codes and codable concepts are proposed for this implementation guide and are currently under review and harmonization.
+These list cross references codes and codable concepts proposed for this implementation guide mappign them to the resources and data elements where they are used.

 |Element|Type|Proposed values/Comments|
 |---|---|---|